KevinDoughty/FlashOfUnAnimatedContent/README.md

 A demo using CSS3 Transitions can be seen here: http://jsfiddle.net/ZkuyR/

 This project simply quickly and repeatedly adds a replacement animation with both a from and to value of the identity transform.
 There should not be any gaps of un-animated content between animations, but the red background is exposed occasionally.
+You might need to be watching a movie in the background for it to show.